 “Hamlet” by William Shakespeare

 In Shakespeare’s “Hamlet,” there is a good example in Act I Scene 3.
 Polonius speaks the following lines to Laertes.
-He says:
+Consider the trust of truism below:

 Neither a borrower nor a lender be,